It’s Work-Life Balance week. Hurray! I guess it says it all that if we’ve had to dedicate a national week to it.

 Now it’s #timetorebalance!

-If this post has given you some food for thought and you’d like to find out how we could help you create time for what really matters to you – your hobbies, time with your family and friends, or simply quality ‘me’ time, we’d be delighted to have a chat with you.
-To find out how Rutter Coaching could help you find and follow your passion, please book a free no-obligation consultation and check out our website.
+If this post has given you some food for thought and you’d like to find out how we could help you create time for what really matters to you – your hobbies, time with your family and friends, or simply quality ‘me’ time, I’d be delighted to have a chat with you.